1970Mr/todo-app-laravel/README.md

 ## Todo App with Laravel, Vue.js, and Tailwind CSS

-This project is a simple Todo application built using Laravel, Vue.js, and Tailwind CSS.
+This project is a Todo application built using Laravel, Vue.js, and Tailwind CSS.

 ### Screenshot